-This Executive Summary of the Waverly, Nebraska Community Housing Study provides statistical data identifying past, present and projected demographics, local housing needs/demand and specific initiatives for the promotion and development of affordable housing in the City of Waverly, Nebraska, for all population and income sectors.
+This Community Housing Study provides statistical data identifying past, present and projected demographics, local housing needs/demand and specific initiatives for the promotion and development of affordable housing in the City of Waverly, Nebraska, for all population and income sectors.
 The Waverly, Nebraska Community Housing Study was conducted for the City of Waverly, Nebraska, by Hanna:Keelan Associates, P.C., a Nebraska based community planning and research consulting firm.

-The Waverly, Nebraska Community Housing Study adheres to the guidelines presented in Nebraska Legislative Bill 866, requiring all Cities less than 50,000 population to prepare "Affordable Housing Action Plans" on or before January 1, 2024, that promote the development of local affordable housing concepts/projects.
+The Waverly, Nebraska Community Housing Study adheres to the guidelines presented in Nebraska Legislative Bill 866, requiring all Cities less than 50,000 population to prepare an "Affordable Housing Action Plan" on or before January 1, 2024, that promote the development of local affordable housing concepts/projects.